knative/docs/docs/serving/tag-resolution.md

 convince the serving controller to trust that certificate.
-We respect the [`SSL_CERT_FILE` and `SSL_CERT_DIR`](https://golang.org/pkg/crypto/x509/#pkg-overview) environment variables, so you can trust them by mounting the certificates into the controller's deployment and setting the environment variable appropriatel, assuming you have a `custom-certs` secret containing your CA certs:
+We respect the [`SSL_CERT_FILE` and `SSL_CERT_DIR`](https://golang.org/pkg/crypto/x509/#pkg-overview) environment variables, so you can trust them by mounting the certificates into the controller's deployment and setting the environment variable appropriately, assuming you have a `custom-certs` secret containing your CA certs:

 ```yaml